yokosogithub/GeoGit/doc/manual/source/remotes.rst

 That would bring all changes from the ``master`` branch in the ``origin`` repository into the current branch of the local repository.
 You can be in a branch other than ``master``.
 There is no need to specify the same branch as the current branch in the local repository.
 GeoGit will grab the commits that are missing in your local branch after comparing with the remote branch, and will merge them.
 Of course, this merge is not guaranteed to be clean, and conflicts might appear.
 They are solved in much the same way as a local merge conflict.

 If instead of a merge you want to perform a rebase, then you can use the ``--rebase`` option.
-It will rewind your ``HEAD`` to the point were it was before you synchronized it the last time with the remote repository, then apply all the new changes that might exist in the repository, and then re-apply all you local changes on top of the updated ``HEAD``
+It will rewind your ``HEAD`` to the point were it was before you synchronized it the last time with the remote repository, then apply all the new changes that might exist in the repository, and then re-apply all you local changes on top of the updated ``HEAD``.
+As in the case of a local rebase, conflict might also arise when pulling with the ``--rebase`` option.

 With this two commands, you can now interact with other repositories and set a collaboration model among them.